 We’ve said before that your baby will want to sleep more when they are sick, but that sleep may come in short spurts that don’t really allow you much rest.
 Here are a few tips to try to get the most of your baby’s sick sleeping.

-- Warm bath: This may likely already be part of your bedtime routine, so keep it up.
+- This may likely already be part of your bedtime routine, so keep it up.
 Soaking in a warm bath can help relieve congestion and soothe achy muscles.
 It also helps to calm your baby and better prepare them for sleep.
 Using a lavender baby wash can also help calm and soothe.
 If your child is experiencing head or chest congestion you can use a eucalyptus or mint baby bath to help open those airways.

-- Massage: A gentle full body massage before bed can really get your sick child relaxed and ready to sleep a little more deeply, especially if they’re having body aches from their illness.
+- A gentle full body massage before bed can really get your sick child relaxed and ready to sleep a little more deeply, especially if they’re having body aches from their illness.
 Massage can also help relieve tummy pain.
 It’s also a great middle-of-the-night tactic for getting them back to sleep.

-- Medications: Just hold on, I’m not talking about sleep drugs, I’m taking about any medications prescribed by your pediatrician to combat your child’s illness.
+- Just hold on, I’m not talking about sleep drugs, I’m talking about any medications prescribed by your pediatrician to combat your child’s illness.
 Also, in cases of high fevers, you may want to give anti-fever meds right before bedtime and at the doctor recommended schedule in order to keep your baby’s fever down so that he can sleep better.